‘The Vampire Diaries’: Why Isn’t There An Update On Nina Dobrev? Julie Plec Explains The Problem, Reveals Other ‘TVD’ Spoilers

 As for Matt Donovan (Zach Roerig), he and his father will try to work on their relationship.
 It wasn’t revealed exactly what to expect, but a hint was given that there will either be forgiveness or the two will move forward “in the right way.”

 Regarding Bonnie on The Vampire Diaries, fans are wondering what is going to happen with her.
-She has been through so much and viewers are wondering if things will turn out well for Kat Graham’s character.
+She has been through so much, and viewers are wondering if things will turn out well for Kat Graham’s character.
 It was revealed that there is still magic within Bonnie.
 She just has to learn how to access and use it.

 According to Spoiler TV, the synopsis for Season 8, Episode 8, titled “We Have History Together” has been released.